AnaliaMok/geeknews/README.md

 ### Wordpress Install
 * The currently provisioned database for this wordpress project is: `geek_news_wp`.
 The credentials for which are just the default homestead credentials.
+* After installation, you will have to change your permalinks setting to something _other than_ "plain": otherwise, you will not be able to preview rest api endpoints in your browser.